ajcastany/cw2-librarysrv/README.md

 ![alt][loan-to-user]

 Search Title or ISBN implemented.
-Click on the **Loan This Book** button on the book you want to loan, then search for the user (search user by barcode is not working):
+Click on the **Loan This Book** button on the book you want to loan, then search for the user name or barcode.

 ![alt][loan-search-user]